Reading

 Independent Reading:

-In each class there is a reading area with a wide selection of books for independent quiet reading.
+Each class has a reading area with a wide selection of independent, quiet reading books.

-We have a well-stocked library and each class is timetabled to visit the library and select a book on a weekly basis.
+We have a well-stocked library, and each class is timetabled to visit the library and select a book every week.

 Home Reading:

-• The children choose their books from a selection of graded reading books; the books are colour banded and use a range of text and genres.
+- The children choose their books from a selection of graded reading books; the books are colour-banded and use various texts and genres.

-• The ‘Home Reading Diary’ is used to record their choice of book and teachers make a positive comment on the child’s progress, parents are encouraged to do the same.
+- The ‘Home Reading Diary’ records the child's book choice.
+Teachers comment positively on the child’s progress, and parents are encouraged to do the same.

-• In Key Stage 2 the “Home Reading Diary” continues and teachers give the children opportunity to change their reading books weekly.
+- In Key Stage 2, the “Home Reading Diary” continues, and teachers allow the children to change their reading books weekly.
 SEN children and children off track are heard read 1:1 daily in lower key stage two.

-• Every child in the school has a time tabled lesson once a week in the school Library and have the opportunity to borrow books for reading in class from the Library.
+- Every child in the school has a timetabled lesson once a week in the school Library and has the opportunity to borrow books for reading in class from the Library.

 Phonics

 Children from Reception to Year 2 will follow the 'Essential Letters and Sounds' Phonics Programme.
-Essential Phonics and Sounds (ELS) is s systematic synthetic Phonics Programme.
+Essential Phonics and Sounds (ELS) is a systematic synthetic Phonics Programme.

 This programme